-Philo TV can get you a cable TV experience without cable TV prices.
-With the streaming service, you can watch live TV channels for just $20.
+With Philo, you can get cable TV without cable TV prices.
+Philo allows you watch many of your favorite live TV channels for just $20.
 Philo offers the ability to view and record live TV from over 60 channels and is available on most major streaming devices, including Roku, Chromecast and Apple TV.
 And the service recently added Crackle to its channel lineup, so you can watch their original movies and TV shows, too.

 The Discovery-owned Philo TV is an "over-the-top," or OTT, service, which means it comes through the internet rather than on dedicated lines or over the air.
 That puts it in the same bucket as streaming services like Netflix and Amazon.
 But Philo specializes in live TV, so it streams programs as they are broadcast.
 It also offers shows and movies on demand.

 Philo isn't the only OTT service for those looking to cut the cord, though, as Sling TV Hulu with Live TV, YouTube TV and Fubo TV all stream live TV, though their channel lineups, features and prices vary.

 To use Philo TV, you can stream on the Philo website or download the app to any of the many devices supported by the service.
 The company offers a free, 7-day trial to new customers; all you need to do is sign up with your phone number.